benlau/tinyboy/README.md

-tinyboy
+Tinyboy
 =======

-Tinyboy - A 3D printer designed for education
+Tinyboy - A 3D printer design for education